 - Total T > 400 ng/dL: no deficiency

 - Other studies suggest deficiency in older men at 2-std dev from normal levels of testosterone in young men (Heaton, 2003):

 - Total T < 320 ng/dL

 - Free T < 7 ng/dL

 For our home testosterone test kits from saliva samples, we define a free testosterone value below 5 ng/dL (50 pg/mL on the report) as low and recommend further attention and changes in lifestyle.

 Those below 1 ng/dL (10 ng/dL on the report) should test again with a different sample and talk to their primary physician.

 The FDA explicitly recommends use of prescription only in certain medical conditions.
 Hypogonadism (unusually low testosterone levels) is a medical condition resulting from inadequate gonadal function, a deficiency in sperm production, and gonadal hormone secretion.
 Depending on the cause, it is classified into two types:

 - Primary hypogonadism: when testes do not function properly due to surgery, radiation, genetic and developmental disorders, infection, or liver and kidney diseases.
-In a genetic disorder, called Klinefelter’s syndrome—where an extra sex chromosome XXY is observed.
+In a genetic disorder—Klinefelter’s syndrome—where an extra sex chromosome XXY is present.
 Primary hypogonadism results in low testosterone, but high FSH and LH levels.

 - Secondary hypogonadism (also called hypogonadotropic): results from disorder of pituitary gland or hypothalamus.
 Causes include pituitary tumors, surgery, radiation, infections, inflammation, trauma, bleeding, genetic problems, nutritional deficiency, iron excess.
 Secondary hypogonadism results in low testosterone, and low to low-normal FSH and LH levels.